Low-interest personal loans

 - Compare the market.
 Look at what interest rates the big four are offering but compare this with smaller lenders.

 - Look at the comparison rate.
-If it is more than 0.2 percentage points higher than the advertised rate, have a good look at the terms and conditions to see what the fees are.
+If it is more than 0.2 percentage points higher than the advertised rate, have a good look at the terms and conditions to see what the ongoing fees are.

 - Understand the different rates for secured and unsecured loans.
 This might help you decide which type of personal loan you want.